How To Care For Chickens In The Winter Basics

 • Australorp

-You Can Raise Chickens in the Winter!
+You Can Take Care of Chickens in the Winter!

 Just remember: block the wind, keep it dry, figure out a good wintertime water and food situation, and be proactive.